 “Paint it white.”
 He grabbed an invisible brush from the air, swished this back and forth.
 The chest had been pink, magenta pink.

 Magenta, a safe name, and crayon-y.
 Todwillow made that same type of croak, like a minute ago with the guitar, every time he had an occasion to say hot pink, and this in some way creeped Hibbler out.
 He didn’t call his daughter’s old toy chest hot pink.
 He’d painted it over in brown, before putting it on the street.
 The job was cursory.
 Pukey…maybe a fair call.

 “No, ma’am,” Todwillow said.
 The woman who wanted to buy it had squatted down, testing the weight of the chest.
 “Hibbler’s gonna put that in your trunk for you.”

-He’d done nothing for Cathlyn Burris, when she’d bought the rocking chair, and set off towards her house, bumping her knees, half tripping herself.
-He’d kept his eyes on her, watched every step, felt keen about this, in a way he didn’t understand; this awkwardness, a sort of punishment.
+He’d done nothing for Cathlyn Burris, when she’d bought the rocking chair and set off towards her house, bumping her knees, half tripping.
+He’d kept his eyes on her, watched every step, felt keen about this, in a way he couldn’t, to himself, explain; this awkwardness, a sort of punishment.

 So, given the prompt to prove himself an okay guy, Hibbler jumped up, got a grip on, and shouldered the chest.
 By this inexorability, the bargain was sealed.

 The woman frowned, heaved a breath, caught her friend’s eye.
 She put down a ten.

 With a little whuff of sound, the car started, then revved, then drew away; the purchaser’s hand in the window again, sketching rationalizing circles.